 White Sound Defense Muzzle Device Shim

 White Sound Defense 5.56 Muzzle Device Shim Kit.
 Fits anything with 1/2" threads.
+These will not work with the .308 FOSSA.
 Simple To Use.
 Hardened High-Temp Stainless Steel.
 Designed So Spares Can Be Combined.
 Read below to see why these shims are better and easier than peel washers or crush washers.

 White Sound Defense’s shim kit provides an easy solution to the proper orientation (timing) of muzzle devices.
 Each shim adjusts the orientation of the muzzle device just over 1/8th of a turn, making it easy to select the number of shims needed.
 There is no need to mix and match various thicknesses to get the right adjustment.

 The shims feature a slight cone shape, so they naturally align to give a finished look.
 The shims are made from high quality hardened stainless steel and are suitable for suppressor mounts.
 Because the shims are all the same thickness, you can combine spare shims from various kits to make use of extras.